 - Line pie crust with aluminum foil, no need to thaw.
 If you have pie weights use them, marbles or some other weight will do.
-Bake in hot oven for 4 to 5 minutes and remove.
+Bake in a hot oven for 4 to 5 minutes and remove.
 Take away foil and weights.

 - Turn oven heat down to 325º.
-In a large skillet over medium high heat, fry the bacon to a crispy brown.
+In a large skillet over medium-high heat, fry the bacon to a crispy brown.
 Remove and drain on paper towels.
 When cooled, crumble and set aside.